 Begin the application process at least six months prior to the start of your anticipated first intensive; for international applicants, begin twelve months prior.
-No applications will be considered if begun less than 45 days prior to your first intensive.
+No applications will be considered if begun less than 60 days prior to your first intensive.
 Please note that pre-intensive reading must be completed prior to the first intensive, and before the project seminar, regardless of when your application process began.

-There is a 62% reduction in tuition charge for North American Division employees.
+There is a 56% reduction from the full AU doctoral tuition charge.
 Further, many unions and conferences assist, usually 1/3 each, with the already-reduced tuition.
 Most conferences help with the few small additional fees, travel, and books.
 Assistance does vary in diverse fields.
 International cohorts have contracted rates.

 Yes!
 The Andrews Doctor of Ministry welcomes spouses to participate in teaching intensives.
-They may register as guests with the Doctor of Ministry office that they will be present as attending spouses.
+They need to notify the Doctor of Ministry office that they will be present as attending spouses.
 There is no academic or CEU credit, but there is also no tuition fee for such an arrangement.
-Of course, additional travel, food, and lodging will be your responsibility.
+Of course, additional travel, food, and lodging costs will be your responsibility.

 Sorry!
-Only enrolled Doctor of Ministry participants, their spouses, or program graduates may attend intensives.
-Exceptions are made in certain circumstances only for participants who applied prior to the application deadline for a cohort but whose application process has not been completed.
+No. Only enrolled Doctor of Ministry participants, their spouses, or program graduates may attend intensives.
+Exceptions are made in certain circumstances only for participants who applied prior to the application deadline for a new cohort but whose application process has not been completed.
 The DMin office advises students whose application process is ongoing that attendance does not guarantee acceptance, and the student assumes financial responsibility.

 Graduates of the Doctor of Ministry program may continue to take advantage of professional enrichment opportunities in the DMin program.
-Alumni may attend as guests, at no additional charge, as many additional course intensives as they wish.
+Alumni may attend, at no additional charge, as many additional intensives as they wish.
 There will be no audit or CEU credits.

-This benefit is also open to those who have completed the required number of coursework credits for a degree (26), but have not yet finished a project/dissertation.
-Guests must register in advance with the DMin office.
+This benefit is also open to those who have completed the required number of module credits for a degree (26), but have not yet finished a project.
+Alumni must notify the DMin office in advance.

 In order to keep you active in the Andrews registration system, you will be registered every semester you are in the program, either for credits (in the terms you attend intensives) or for program continuation (zero credits and zero tuition for the semesters between intensives).
 This will give you unobstructed access to university services including the library.
 Another important benefit is that it keeps student loans in deferred status.
 This registration is not optional--you are expected to secure financial clearance so you can be registered every term you are in the program.

 Yes, you can.
 You would begin from the start with the new cohort in your new concentration.
 A participant may have three years in the process of transitioning to a new cohort on 0 credit program registration while they await the launch of the new cohort.
 That time frame starts with the beginning of the second semester after the last intensive they were registered for.
 Six years are allowed to complete the program, and the time limit will be reset with the start of your new concentration and cohort.
 Registration with your new cohort will require financial clearance for all previous work.
 You must take all modules with your new cohort, including GSEM706 and GSEM790.
-There will be no tuition charged when GSEM courses are taken a second time.
-If you have received a grade of B or better for GSEM790 and GSEM706, you may retake them without registration or tuition charge.
-If the grade for the first registration of either course/module is below a B, you must re-register, but tuition for the repeat registration will not be charged.
+If you have received a grade of B or better for a module, including GSEM706 and GSEM790, you may retake them without registration or tuition charge.
+If the grade for the first time you took the module is below a B, you must re-register, and tuition for the repeat registraton will be charged.

 No, since the educational experience includes the relational contacts with your cohort and work group, you may not make such substitutions.
-You are able to attend other intensives as a guest once you have completed 26 credits.
+You are able to attend other intensives as an alumnus once you have completed 26 credits.

-Intensives are required and the dates are announced when you enroll for the program.
+Intensives are required and the dates are announced long before you enroll for the program.
 You are required to attend each intensive, and no absences are granted.
-If you should become seriously ill or a member of your immediate household hospitalized requiring your attention, you may speak to your lead faculty and request approval to do further study to make up for the contact time lost in the intensive.
+If you should become seriously ill or a member of your immediate household is hospitalized requiring your attention, you may speak to your lead faculty and request approval to do further study to make up for limited contact time lost in the intensive.
 You will be required to fulfill the usual assignments for that module in your cohort, as arranged.
 Your lead faculty may suggest an independent study registration if several days of an intensive are missed.
 Independent study credits are limited in the program.

 Program participants who are not United States citizens or permanent residents must make sure their immigration documents are in order before traveling to the United States each year for intensives.
 Current United States government policy requires a current I-20 document which is issued by Andrews at the student's initiative and must be renewed for each year's trip; and usually, a student visa is also required.
 You cannot be allowed to register for academic credits unless you have the proper documentation.

 If 26 credits of course work have been completed with only the project not completed, you may qualify to receive a post-graduate certificate.
 Persons who have left the program may reapply to start over from the beginning with a new cohort.
 Any previously earned credits with a grade of B or better that are repeated in the curriculum for the new cohort are not registered and charged again, if they are not more than ten years old by the time of graduation.
 However, you will be expected to attend and participate fully in all scheduled modules and courses with the new cohort.
 Note: according to University policy, all degree requirements must be met within a total of ten years.